 Norman Island is located at the southern tip of British Virgin Islands (BVI) archipelago.
 The island was named after a pirate who purchased (or leased) it in the early 18th century.
 Norman Island is privately owned, uninhabited, wit hland area 600 acres (243 hectares) and length 4 km (2,5 mi).
 Its large harbour ("The Bight") is one of BVI's most protected anchorage ports.

-- Norman Island is a popular destination for tourists and cruisers because of 3 water-level caves found at the base of cliffs outside The Bight's western edge.
-The caves are great for snorkeling, and, if you go deep enough into the cliffs, the experience is just like a night dive.
+Norman is one of the "Little Sisters" islands - together with Dead Chest, Ginger, Pelican, Peter island and Salt Island.
+This group is lower and smaller-sized compared to other BVI isles to the north and west.
+Norman Island is a popular destination for tourists and cruisers because of 3 water-level caves found at the base of cliffs outside Bight's western edge.
+The caves are great for snorkeling and night diving like experiences (if you go deep enough into the cliffs).

 Norman Island cruise terminal

 Cruise ships to Norman Island dock (anchor) at The Bight - harbour on the western side.

 Port Norman Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Norman Island, BVI.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |23 June, 2021|